yenhsunlin/dukes/README.md

     >>> import doom

 in the python terminal and is similar in the jupyter notebook.
-All module functions can be called like `dbdm.funcname`.
+All module functions can be called by `dbdm.funcname`.

 ### Examples

-#### Physical constants

 #### Boosted dark matter velocity